 - Suggest students express their feelings through art, writing, or creating a memorial.

-- Read books on pet loss (we recommend a few in our Recommended Reading and address this topic in our Grade 3 AnimalTales package).
+- Read books on pet loss (we recommend a few in our Books with Animals and address this topic in our Grade 3 AnimalTales package).
 Discuss the positive ways that the characters in the stories are dealing with their grief and ways to be supportive of others going through grief.
 You don’t need to wait until a loss occurs to address these issues.

 - Model compassion – students learn more about behaviour from what you do than what you say.
 If the topic of loss and grief come up – discuss it with compassion and understanding acknowledging that everyone experiences it differently, and that’s ok.

 “Barney is in the ground and he’s helping grow flowers.
 You know, I said, that’s a pretty nice job for a cat.” – Judith Viorst, The Tenth Good Thing about Barney

 Ascione, F.R.
 (2005).
 Children & Animals: Exploring the Roots of Kindness & Cruelty.
 West Lafayette, Indiana: Purdue